MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/configure-smb-client-require-encryption.md

 ---
-title: Configure SMB client encryption mandate in Windows Insider
+title: Configure the SMB client to require encryption in Windows (preview)
-description: Learn how to configure SMB encryption mandate in Windows Insider ms.topic: how-to
+description: Learn how to configure SMB encryption mandate in Windows and Windows Server using Group Policy and PowerShell. ms.topic: how-to
 author: gswashington
 ms.author: nedpyle